-As your SME senior chapter's membership recruitment leader, you have been called on to identify, target and recruit SME's future leaders and stakeholders to expand your chapter's size and influence.
+As your SME professional chapter's membership recruitment leader, you have been called on to identify, target and recruit SME's future leaders and stakeholders to expand your chapter's size and influence.
 Your work directly impacts the vitality of your chapter and represents, in most cases, "the face of SME" for new and prospective members.

 - Work with the chapter chair to set and/or update member recruitment goals.

 - Coordinate the membership recruitment committee and its subcommittees.